kuintessence/kuintessence/readme.md

 ## Introduction

-Kuintessence is an advanced computing orchestration system designed to revolutionize HPC workload and cluster management.
-Its primary goal is to empower HPC users by allowing them to concentrate on their scientific ideas rather than getting bogged down by HPC environment complications.
-By doing so, Kuintessence enhances research productivity to its fullest potential.
+Kuintessence is an advanced computing orchestration system aimed at transforming the landscape of HPC workload and cluster management.
+It empowers HPC users by enabling them to focus on their scientific concepts, instead of grappling with the intricacies of the HPC environment.
+It heightens research efficiency to its maximum potential.

 ## Features

-- **Automated task scheduling**: schedule tasks intelligently based on resources and priorities.
+- **Automated Task Scheduling**: Intelligently arrange tasks according to resource availability and priority.
-- **User-friendly interface**: easily submit, monitor and manage tasks.
+- **User-friendly Interface**: Easily submit, monitor and manage tasks.
-- **Optimized resource utilization**: ensure the maximum utilization of HPC resources.
+- **Optimized Resource Utilization**: Ensure the maximum utilization of HPC for peak efficiency.
-- **Security**: provide user authentication and permission management to ensure the security of the cluster.
+- **Enhanced Security**: Implement user authentication and permission management to ensure the cluster security.
-- **Scalability**: support a variety of cluster management software, such as SLURM, PBS, SGE, etc.
+- **Scalability**: Support a range of cluster management software, such as SLURM, PBS, SGE, etc.
-- **Easy to access**: no need to modify the cluster configuration, just configure it simply to access.
+- **Easy To Access**: Bypass the need for cluster configuration adjustments—configure with ease for straightforward access.

+## Demo site

+Coming Soon!

 ## Quick Start